 Prerequisites and other notes: This course is part of the Biomedical Sciences completer program.
 Human Body Systems is a prerequisite or may be taken concurrently.
-This 12th grade class is part of a four credit career and technology education completer program.
+This 12th grade class is part of a four credit Career and Technical Education completer program.
 A minimum of one credit each in both college preparatory math and science is required in 12th grade.